Kaustubhdangche/Project1/README.md

 Ans :-

-### The following hyperparameters are available for users to adjust and optimize the model’s performance:

-•	Alpha: This parameter controls the amount of regularization applied by ElasticNet.
-Increasing alpha strengthens regularization, which can prevent overfitting in complex datasets.
+### We exposed several parameters to allow users to tune the performance of the ElasticNet model:

+• alpha: Controls the strength of the regularization.
+Higher values result in stronger regularization, making the model more conservative in selecting features.

-•	L1_ratio: This parameter determines the balance between L1 (Lasso) and L2 (Ridge) regularization.
-An L1_ratio closer to 1 increases the influence of Lasso, while a value closer to 0 gives more weight to Ridge regularization.
-Users can adjust this ratio based on the characteristics of their dataset and the desired regularization balance.
+• l1_ratio: Determines the mix between L1 (Lasso) and L2 (Ridge) regularization.
+A value closer to 1 emphasizes L1 (more feature selection), while a value closer to 0 emphasizes L2 (more coefficient shrinkage).

-•	Max iterations: This sets the maximum number of iterations for the model’s optimization algorithm.
-For more complex datasets, increasing the number of iterations may be necessary for the algorithm to converge.
+• max_iter: Defines the maximum number of iterations for the optimization process.

-•	Tolerance: Users can set the tolerance level for the optimization process, which controls the stopping criteria.
-Lower tolerance values may allow for more precise convergence, while higher values may stop the process earlier if further improvements are minimal.
+• tol: Sets the tolerance for determining when the optimization process has converged, providing control over the trade-off between accuracy and computation time.

+These parameters allow users to customize the regularization behavior and optimize the model for different datasets or use cases.